levsero/test_embed/doc/api.md

 </script>
 ```

-Note:

-If you pass both search strings and labels to the zE.setHelpCenterSuggestions method, the labels are ignored (and the search strings will be used).
+**Note**:If you pass both search strings and labels to the zE.setHelpCenterSuggestions method, the labels are ignored (and the search strings will be used).

 The `zE.setHelpCenterSuggestions` method can be called multiple times which will be beneficial if you are using a single page application.